 While we know that new thinkers encourage the arts in schools (STEAM curriculum), Accent Dance NYC has actualized this philosophy through programs, residencies, and lecture demonstrations, utilizing the extraordinary talents and collaboration of multicultural and multidisciplinary performance and teaching artists.

-Accent Dance NYC has created a specialized curriculum for elementary, middle school and high school students, adapted to a twice per week program during the school day or alternatively, after school.
-Dance units include ballet, salsa, tango, and hip hop, with professional development and literacy components.
-Program to be implemented In lieu of physical education or as an arts integration program.
-Each dance residency will be taught by two teaching artists.
-Program also includes Career Day; Parents’ Night for students, faculty and parents; Pre- and post-implementation planning with teachers and administrators; Pre- and post-survey to share with school community; and a student performance at the end of residency.More About Residencies
+Accent Dance NYC has created a specialized curriculum for elementary, middle school and high school-aged students through in-school or after-school programs and summer session activities.
+Dance units include African dance, step, ballet, salsa, tango, creative movement, and hip hop, with professional development and literacy components.
+Programs can be implemented as part of physical education classes, arts integration programs, or as part of a community organization’s activities.
+Programs also can include: Career Day; Parents’ Night for students, faculty and parents; pre- and post-implementation planning with teachers and administrators; pre- and post-activity surveys; and a student performance at the end of the residency.

-Copyright © 2019 Erwin and Isabelle Ziegelman Foundation,
+Copyright © 2021 Erwin and Isabelle Ziegelman Foundation,